It's a Long Way to the Top (If You Wanna Rock 'n' Roll): Music video

 The music video for "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)", was filmed on 23 February 1976 for the Australian music television program Countdown.
 It featured the band and the members of the Rats of Tobruk Pipe band on the back of a flatbed truck travelling on Swanston Street in Melbourne.
 The video was directed by Paul Drane.
-David Olney was the cameraman. and had a budget of $380.
+David Olney was the cameraman and had a budget of $380.
 The video was uploaded to YouTube on 24 May 2010, and it amassed over 38 million views.

 Three other videos for the song exist.
 One version, filmed the same day as the truck version, features the group miming the song on a stage in Melbourne's City Square in front of an audience.
-The pipers appear here as well.
-This version is available in the Backtracks box set, and was uploaded to YouTube on 11 June 2022.
-A third version features the group simply miming the song on a soundstage, making it appear as if it were being played live (This version is considered rare and as of 2022 has not been officially released).
-A fourth version of the video shows the group performing the song on Australian program Bandstand on Channel 9, filmed two days prior to the first 2 videos for Countdown. with Scott singing live over the studio track appears on the Plug Me In DVD set.
-This fourth version was uploaded to YouTube on 11 January 2021.

-Alan Butterworth, Les Kenfield and Kevin Conlon play the bagpipes in the first 2 videos.

 Popularity

 In May 2001, Australasian Performing Right Association (APRA) celebrated its 75th anniversary by naming the Best Australian Songs of all time, as decided by a 100-member industry panel.
 "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" was ranked as the ninth song on the list.
 In 2010 it was ranked no. 3 in Triple M's Ultimate 500 Rock Countdown in Melbourne.
 The top five were all AC/DC songs.
 It was inducted into the National Film and Sound Archive's Sounds of Australia in 2012.

 The song was also used in the comedy movie School of Rock (2003), both AC/DC's version and in a performance by the film's cast, and during Only the Brave (2017).

 Since 2023, the song has been used as an introduction to Metallica's live performances.